hanhdt/vue-webble/README.md

 ## Features

 - Manage Web Bluetooth LE devices reactively
-- Simple, clean and responsive UI component can integrate to Web app
+- Simple, clean and responsive UI component can be integrated to Web app

 ## Installation